Date of Award

 Fractal characterization of surface topography is further applied to the study of contact mechanics and wear processes.
 A fractal geometry model is developed, which predicts the wear rate in terms of fractal parameters D and L for wear prediction.
 This model shows that the wear rate Vr and the true contact area Ar have the relationship Vr?(Ar)m(D), where m(D) is a function of D and has a value between 0.5 and l.
 Next the optimum (i.e. the lowest wear rate) fractal dimension in a wear process is studied.
 It is found that the optimum fractal dimension is affected by contact area, material properties, and scale amplitude.
 Experimental results of wear testing show good agreement with the predictions based on the model.

-Zhou, Gongyao, "Statistical random and fractal characterization of surface topography with engineering applications" (1992).
+Zhou, Gongyao, "Statistical, random and fractal characterizations of surface topography with engineering applications" (1992).
 Dissertations.
 1166.